philipJFpfahl/Squirrel_tutorial/README.md

 This tutorial shows how to calculate a steady state solution of a Molten Salt Reactor with flowing fuel and how to run a transients from the steady state output.

 ## Model
-The model consits of two areas.
+The mesh consits of two 1 dimensional areas with length L/2.
 One critical area (the core) and a non critical area (outside of the core).

 ```
 [Mesh]